 The Board has an annual performance evaluation process, carried out by the Board Nominations and Remuneration Committee, to assess the effectiveness of the Board, Board Committees and each Director's contributions.
 This annual assessment process consists principally of evaluation by and feedback from each Director.
 Each Director evaluates the performance of the Board and Board Committees.
-The assessment of the contributions of individual directors to the effectiveness of the Board is also performed annually.
+The assessment of the contributions of individual Directors to the effectiveness of the Board is also performed annually.
 Such assessments are made against established performance criteria consistent with those approved by the Board and used in the previous year.
+A member of the Board Nominations and Remuneration Committee will recuse himself when the Board Nominations and Remuneration Committee deliberates upon his performance to avoid conflict of interest.

-An external party is engaged to facilitate the Board Evaluation process and to provide the Board with an independent perspective of the Board's performance, including benchmarks against peer boards and industry best practices.
-In 2021, the Board Nominations and Remuneration Committee engaged Aon Hewitt Malaysia Sdn Bhd ("Aon") to facilitate the Board Evaluation process.
+An external party is engaged after every three years to facilitate the Board Evaluation process and to provide the Board with an independent perspective of the Board's performance, including benchmarks against peer boards and industry best practices.
+In 2022, the Board Nominations and Remuneration Committee engaged Aon Malaysia Sdn Bhd ("Aon") to facilitate the Board Evaluation process.
 Aon and its consultants are independent and not related to the Company or its Directors.

-The 2021 Board Evaluation questionnaire focused on areas such as competency and independence, information quality and timeliness, conduct of meetings, environmental, social and corporate governance, managing performance, succession planning, Directors' development, internal controls and risk management as well as Board Committees.
+The 2022 Board Evaluation questionnaire focused on areas such as competency and independence, information quality and timeliness, conduct of meetings, environmental, social and corporate governance, managing performance, succession planning, Directors' development, internal controls and risk management as well as culture and conduct, and Board Committees.

 The purpose of the evaluation is to improve the overall effectiveness of the Board.
 The Board has found the evaluation process useful and constructive since its implementation.
-This collective process has also provided an opportunity to obtain insightful feedback from each Director on suggestions to enhance the effectiveness of the Board.
+This collective process has also provided an opportunity to obtain insightful feedback from each Director on suggestions to enhance the effectiveness of the Board and the Board Committees.